Mealworm Bird Feeders

 Here at Really Wild Bird Food, we offer live mealworms and wax worms as well as dried mealworms that can be mixed into other birdseed selections for a nutritional boost!

-If you have any questions about our mealworm feeders, or if you'd like to find out more about the benefits fo mealworms, check out our FAQ section.
-Alternatively, you can contact us with your questions via email.
+If you have any questions about our mealworm bird feeders, please check out the FAQs below, or contact us with your questions via email.

 Mealworm Feeders FAQs

-- What kind of feeder do you use for mealworms?
+- What kind of bird feeder do you use for mealworms?

 The answer to this question can vary depending on whether you’re feeding live mealwormsordried mealworms.
 Live mealworms crawl, so it’s best to use a feeder that can keep them contained, ideally with smooth sides and high walls.